Introduction to RAC

 We assist both private and business motorists

-We boast the world's most advanced computer systems to deal with roadside assistance calls
+We boast what we believe to be the world's most advanced computer systems to deal with roadside assistance calls

 1897: RAC founded